soramitsu/tic-tac-toe-arbitrator-client/README.md

 ### Introduction
-What is Iroha, why it is there, how does it stand out of the crowd and why do we care at all
+What is Iroha, why it is there, how does it stand out of the crowd and why do we care at all.
+Iroha is a permissioned blockchain written in C++.
+It is fast and simple, and yet lets you do a lot of things.
+There are already a number of production systems built on top of Iroha, and there are even more to come soon.
+The most notable advantage (based on the feedback from community) is the ease of deployment.

+In Iroha we generally favor performance over other things.
+This explains some design choices made in the beginning (like only having a CFT consensus and not having a full-blown Turing-complete virtual machine).
+However, these things are going to change.
+Most recent improvement - integration of Hyperledger Ursa cryto library.

+The network TPS depends a lot on the use case; some partners report TPS at around 4,000

 ### Main architectural aspects